Effect of initial Rayleigh mode on drop deformation under impulsive acceleration: Introduction

-Subsequent work on drop oscillations revealed a far more complex picture.
-Viscosity, while classically known to damp oscillations (\cite{lambHydrodynamics1932,chandrasekharOscillationsViscousLiquid1959}), was found to have a profound and non-trivial impact on the dynamics.
-It strongly influences mode coupling, causing higher modes to damp more quickly \cite{meradjiNumericalSimulationLiquid2001} and significantly enhancing resonant interactions between modes \cite{basaranNonlinearOscillationsViscous1992,beckerNonlinearDynamicsViscous1994}.
-Furthermore, for amplitudes exceeding $\sim$10\% of the drop radius, nonlinear effects dominate \cite{beckerExperimentalTheoreticalInvestigation1991}, including a characteristic decrease in oscillation frequency with increasing amplitude \cite{brantfooteNumericalMethodStudying1973,trinhLargeamplitudeFreeDriven1982} and an asymmetry in the oscillation period \cite{trinhLargeamplitudeFreeDriven1982,tsamopoulosNonlinearOscillationsInviscid1983}.
-Most recently, \cite{zrnicWeaklyNonlinearShape2022} found that even a second-order nonlinear approximation captures the frequency decrease in viscous drops, in contrast to the inviscid case \cite{zrnicWeaklyNonlinearShape2021}.
-Viscosity was also shown to enhance mode coupling, which preferentially transfers energy from higher modes to the fundamental $n=2$ mode.
-The internal velocity field (kinetic energy) imparted during formation can be as significant as the initial surface energy (potential energy) \cite{zhangShorttermOscillationFalling2019}.
-This initial internal circulation can amplify oscillation amplitudes, induce phase shifts, and cause significant energy transfer between modes.
+Subsequent work on drop oscillations revealed a more complex picture.
+Viscosity, while classically known to damp oscillations \citep{lambHydrodynamics1932,chandrasekharOscillationsViscousLiquid1959}, was found to have a profound and non-trivial impact on the dynamics.
+Viscosity strongly influences coupling between modes, causing higher modes to damp more quickly \citep{meradjiNumericalSimulationLiquid2001} and significantly enhancing resonant interactions between modes \citep{basaranNonlinearOscillationsViscous1992,beckerNonlinearDynamicsViscous1994}.
+Furthermore, for amplitudes exceeding $\sim$10\% of the drop radius, nonlinear effects dominate \citep{beckerExperimentalTheoreticalInvestigation1991}, including a characteristic decrease in oscillation frequency with increasing amplitude \citep{brantfooteNumericalMethodStudying1973,trinhLargeamplitudeFreeDriven1982} and an asymmetry in the oscillation period \citep{trinhLargeamplitudeFreeDriven1982,tsamopoulosNonlinearOscillationsInviscid1983}.
+Recently, \cite{zrnicWeaklyNonlinearShape2022} found that even a second-order nonlinear approximation captures the frequency decrease in viscous drops, in contrast to the inviscid case \citep{zrnicWeaklyNonlinearShape2021}.
+Viscosity has been shown to further enhance mode coupling, preferentially transferring energy from higher modes to the fundamental mode $n=2$.
+The internal velocity field (kinetic energy) imparted during formation can be as significant as the initial surface energy (potential energy) \citep{zhangShorttermOscillationFalling2019}.
+This initial internal circulation can amplify the oscillation amplitudes, induce phase shifts, and cause significant energy transfer between modes.
 Thus, a ``non-spherical'' drop is a complex dynamic system with a pre-existing energy state that dictates its subsequent evolution.
+Despite this rich understanding of free oscillations, research on initially deformed drops under external forcing is scarce, and has focused primarily on drops falling under gravity \citep{Szakall2009,szakallShapesOscillationsFalling2010,agrawalNonsphericalLiquidDroplet2017,agrawalExperimentalInvestigationNonspherical2020,ballaShapeOscillationsNonspherical2019}.
+To our knowledge, no systematic study has explored how a drop with a well-defined initial oscillation mode behaves under an instantaneous force loading, characteristic of impulsive acceleration.